Tap-Payments/goSellSDK-Android/README.md

              sdkSession.setPaymentType("WEB");   //** Merchant can customize payment options [WEB/CARD] for each transaction or it will show all payment options granted to him.

             sdkSession.setDefaultCardHolderName("TEST TAP"); // ** Optional ** you can pass default CardHolderName of the user .So you don't need to type it.

+            sdkSession.isUserAllowedToEnableCardHolderName(false); //** Optional ** you can enable/ disable  default CardHolderName .

             /**
              * Use this method where ever you want to show TAP SDK Main Screen.